logzio/logz-docs/_source/user-guide/kibana/index.md

 `sentence:/.*fox.*/`.

+Or, if you want to find a string or value in all of your logs, you can use the `exists` query with the relevant value.
+For example:

+`_exists_:"error"`.

 ##### Time frame and date picker

 The default time frame in OpenSearch Dashboards is always the last 15 minutes.